NOVA SCOTIA MEDIATION SERVICES

 I facilitate a conversation that brings clarity, insight and understanding between people who are in disagreement and who are unable to settle issues between them.

-The ongoing effect of a successful mediation is an improved relationship between the parties and an improvement in their ability to resolve conflicts in other situations.
+The ongoing effect of a successful mediation is an improvement in clients' ability to resolve conflicts in other situations.
+Not only does it help with the current conflict, it helps participants improve their understanding of conflict and conflict management.

 A successful mediation typically has a long-term positive impact on the family, community or workplace where the disagreement originally started.